 I have a strange fascination for the resting places of departed souls.
-So I knew that I had to visit the oldest Christian cemetery on Northam Road or Jalan Sultan Ahmad Shah but my travel partner Manju firmly declined to join me for this last expedition in the sweltering heat.
+So I knew I had to visit the oldest Christian cemetery on Northam Road (Jalan Sultan Ahmad Shah).
+However, my travel partner Manju firmly declined to explore with me in the sweltering heat.

 Apparently, this place used to be very creepy before restoration work started in 2012 and cleaned it up.
 It is now listed as a Class 1 Heritage Site and is maintained by the Penang Heritage Trust.
-It helped that the Protestant Cemetery was just a short walk away from our E & O Hotel which gave me ample time for a quick trip before leaving for the airport.
+It helped that the Protestant Cemetery was just a short walk away from our hotel, which gave me ample time for a quick trip before leaving for the airport.

 The entry was through a beautiful walkway under a canopy of perfumed frangipani.
 It was quite hot and I was the sole person wandering around in this historic graveyard.
 There was an amazing sense of calm in this solitude.
 My mind travelled back by hundreds of years, thinking what life was like in this island when it was ruled by the mighty British.

-Quite a few of the tombstones were beautiful.
+Quite a few of the tombstones were in good shape and very beautiful.
 Some of the inscriptions conveyed the fact that some died very young.
 Under the shade of trees, caressed by the unexpectedly cool breeze, I was quite transported to another world.
 If I had more time and if there was a bench, I may just have taken an afternoon nap here…

 The most famous grave here is that of Captain Francis Light (1794), which surprisingly, is not grand at all.
 He left behind his Catholic common-law wife, Martina Rozells, and four children.
 As marrying a Catholic could result in his dismissal from the British East India Company, he could never declare their status officially.
 Their son, Sir William Light, was the first Surveyor General of South Australia who chose the site for, and designed the layout of its capital, Adelaide.